Zhenhanyijiu/bitcoin-0.1.0/README.md

 # bitcoin-0.1.0
-# study the implement bitcoin
+# study the implement of bitcoin
 # write the annotation by myself
 # beside the source code